 Metro in Lisbon

 This is the main transport system in Lisbon.
 The lines will connect you to the big landmarks, such as the airport, stadium, and clubs.
-The Viva Lisboa card allows unlimited use of the Lisbon transport options, such as the metro, bus, tram, and elevators in the city centre.
+The Viva Lisboa card allows unlimited use of the Lisbon transport options, such as the metro, bus, tram, and elevators in the city center.
 The train maps are also in English, so it’s very easy to get from one side of the capital to the other.
-Find out all you need to know about Lisbon metro.
+Find out all you need to know about the Lisbon metro.

 Taxi in Lisbon

 The taxi service in Lisbon is very affordable, but there can be traffic with lots of commuters in the capital city.
 They are also known to have struck, so try to avoid getting a taxi.

 Walking is one of the best ways to get around any city.
 The downside of walking in Lisbon is that there are lots of hills.
 Besides that, I highly recommend just walking around as you get to see more of the city, and if you walk past somewhere interesting, you can just walk to it.
 You will need to bring great walking shoes.